 Etymologically, being literate requires an understanding of the subject in question.
-This definition requires clarity and understanding concerning the parameters of assessment, that is, the criteria and standards, and how assessment is carried out and contextualized with other protagonists.
+This definition requires clarity and understanding concerning the parameters of assessment, that is the criteria and standards, and how assessment is carried out and contextualised with the other protagonists.
 Thus, one important aspect of assessment literacy is a coherent and clear understanding of terms and how they interrelate.
-This definition thus agrees with that of Willis et al.:
+This definition thus agrees with that of Willis et al 2013:

-the authors define teacher assessment literacies as dynamic social practices which are context dependent and which involve teachers in articulating and negotiating classroom and cultural knowledges with one another and with learners.
-(2013: 241)

-Willis et al.'s definition is limited to educational contexts, particularly the classroom, but obviously, understanding assessment and being assessment literate is not limited to any single context.
+"...the authors define teacher assessment literacies as dynamic social practices which are context dependent and which involve teachers in articulating and negotiating classroom and cultural knowledges with one another and with learners (Willis et al 2013, 241)" Willis et al's 2013 definition is limited to educational contexts, particularly the classroom, but obviously, understanding assessment and being assessment literate is not limited to any single obviously, understanding assessment and being assessment literate is not limited to an context.

-During the last 25 years, HE discourses have moved from learning and pedagogic practice as a subject transfer paradigm - that is, the brain as an empty box to be filled - towards learning as a constructivist and social constructivist process that requires discussions and practices of inclusive pedagogic alignment and coherence.
-The important words are 'discourses' (what we say) and 'towards' because the alignment between assessment, learning, teaching practices and theories do not accord with many of our claims and discourses of learning centredness where students have a voice, as recent research shows.
+During the last 25 years, HE discourses have moved from learning and pedagogic practice as a subject transfer paradigm, that is, the brain as empty box to be filled, towards learning as a constructivist and social constructivist process which requires discussions and practices of inclusive pedagogic alignment and coherence.
+The important words are 'discourses', i.e. what we say, and 'towards' as the alignment between assessment and learning and teaching practices and theories do not accord with many of our claims and discourses of learning centredness where students have a voice, as recent research shows.

-Therefore, making it explicit and socially acceptable to share assessment literacies and discuss all aspects of assessment, judging, marking and grading will go a long way towards creating integrated curricula and uniting students and tutors as partners in learning.
-This is particularly true in HE but is also pertinent at all levels (Taylor and Robinson, 2009).
-Educational practices are perceived as requiring more direct engagement with students' inclusion in their own learning choices and this is increasingly spilling over into assessment processes and products (Berry and Adamson, 2011; Merry et al., 2013).
+Therefore, making it explicit and socially acceptable to share assessment literacies and discuss all aspects of assessment, judging, marking and grading, will go a long way towards creating integrated curricula and uniting students and tutors as partners in learning: this is particularly true in HE but is also pertinent at all levels (Taylor and Robinson, 2009).
+Educational practices are perceived as requiring more direct engagement with students' inclusion in their own learning choices and this is increasingly spilling over into assessment processes and products (Berry and Adamson, 2011; Merry et al, 2013).

-The importance of assessment literacies has not gone unnoticed and in December 2015 the London Review of Education ran a special issue to highlight this.
-The Editorial was titled 'Assessment literacy: Understanding relationships between feedback and learning' (Hughes and Hargreaves, 2015).
-While agreeing with the value of this focus, our work explores the relationship between all elements of assessment and how these support learning:
+The importance of assessment literacies has not gone unnoticed and the London Review of Education (December 2015) had a special issue to highlight this.
+The Editorial is titled "Assessment literacy: understanding relationships between feedback and learning" (Hughes and Hargreaves, 2015).
+While agreeing with the value of this focus, our work explores the relationship between all elements of assessment and how these support learning.

-We are keen to promote assessment literacy for both staff and students so that assessment is more widely understood as being key to learning at all levels.
-(Hughes and Hargreaves, 2015: 1)

-They also provide pertinent information to newcomers to the term:
+"We are keen to promote assessment literacy for both staff and students so that assessment is more widely understood as being key to learning at all levels" (Hughes and Hargreaves, 2015) They also provide pertinent information to newcomers to the term:

-Assessment literacy is not yet an established term ...
-We might expect that assessment literacy is not something that can be imposed or 'given' to those who undertake assessment, but is a self-directed growth in understanding of assessment purposes and processes that takes place cumulatively over time (Hughes, 2014).
-(Ibid.)
+"Assessment literacy is not yet an established term...We might expect that assessment literacy is not something that can be imposed or 'given' to those who undertake assessment, but is a selfdirected growth in understanding of assessment purposes and processes that takes place cumulatively over time (Hughes, 2014)"(Hughes and Hargreaves (2015)